About the The Lycian Way

 The weather can be excruciatingly hot, depending on when you go and there are many unshaded sections where you’ll be very exposed to high UV levels.
 Be prepared with sun protection; umbrellas, hats, sunscreen, and sunglasses.

-The Lycian Way can be very remote.
+The Lycian Way can also be very remote.
 The trail crosses some sleepy villages and farms where you might occasionally see someone, but often you will be hiking for hours without seeing anyone.
 Hiking isn’t very popular within Turkish culture, rarely do you meet day hikers.

 Route